 Here’s where things can get tricky, so be sure to work with an experienced attorney.
 The implications of federal and state laws on asset protection are complex and depend on many factors, including the determination of exempt and nonexempt assets, who the creditor is, and the basis for the claim.
 On top of that, state-to-state variations in how federal and state laws overlay can complicate matters even further.

-Most asset protection plans involve a combination of building blocks, including insurance, estate planning, and advance transfer strategies.
+Most asset protection plans involve a combination of building blocks, including risk management through insurance, estate planning, and advance transfer strategies.
 Also, although no one likes to think about it, planning for divorce is another key asset protection measure.
 There are multiple options used in asset protection:

 - Disability and Long-Term Care.
 Not surprisingly, medical expenses constitute a major percentage of bankruptcy cases.
 Disability and long-term care insurance can provide financial security and freedom of choice.

 More complex strategies, including irrevocable grantor trusts, domestic asset protection trusts, and offshore asset protection trusts, can address the dual goals of asset protection and estate planning.
 If you are considering such strategies, ask yourself: